|

 of peeping into the secret lives of the old English upper crust.

-corner of the park on the rooftop of a former department store a world
+a block from the southwest corner of the park on the rooftop of a one-time

 from the hustle and bustle of